Symmetry Breaking in an Extended O(2) Model: Results

 Combining our findings for integer and noninteger $q$, we obtain the phase diagram shown in Fig.~\ref{pd_allcombined}.
 For $h_q = 0$, we have the $XY$ model, which has a BKT phase transition, for all values of $q$.
 For $h_q\rightarrow\infty$, we have the phase diagram of the $q$-state clock model which has been extended to noninteger values of $q$.

 In the limit $h_q\rightarrow\infty$, for $q=2,3,4$, there is a single second-order phase transition of the $q$-state clock model universality class, and for integer $q\geq 5$, there are two BKT phase transitions.
 When $h_q$ is dialed toward zero, the two BKT transitions for $q\geq 5$ appear to persist to all $h_q>0$.
 The small-$\beta$ BKT transitions merge with the BKT transition of the $XY$ model at $h_q=0$.
 The large-$\beta$ BKT transitions, which vanish only for $h_q=0$, converge to different but finite values of $\beta$ in the limit $h_q\rightarrow 0$ \cite{Butt2022}.
 For $q=3,4$, the critical exponents of the second-order phase transitions vary with $h_q$.
 We see evidence that the transition for $q=4$ turns into a BKT phase transition at small $h_q>0$.
+There is some controversy about this point with some authors claiming there is a BKT transition at small $h_q$ \cite{Rastelli2004_q4, Nguyen2017} and others arguing that the BKT transition only occurs for $h_q=0$ \cite{JKKN1977, Taroni2008, Chlebicki2019}.
+In the present work, our lattices are not large enough to conclusively answer this question.

 For noninteger $q$, we find a crossover at small $\beta$, and a second-order phase transition of the 2D Ising universality class at large $\beta$ for all $h_q>0$.
 This holds for all noninteger $q>1$, so between each consecutive pair of integers $\lfloor q\rfloor$ and $\lceil q\rceil$, there is a smooth second-order transition line that terminates at the integer $\lceil q\rceil$.
 Thus, the phase diagram is discontinuous at each integer $q$.
 In this model, the symmetry-breaking term pushes the spins into the angles $\varphi = 2\pi k/q$ where $k=0,1,\ldots, \lfloor q\rfloor$.
 In some sense the model ``prefers'' these angles with the strength of that preference being given by the coupling strength $h_q$.
 As $q$ is dialed across an integer value, an additional preferred angle becomes available, so it is not surprising to see discontinuities in the phase diagram at each integer $q$ when $h_q$ is large.
 It is more surprising that this picture for noninteger $q$ persists to all finite $h_q>0$.
 That is, contrary to the picture suggested by heatmaps of the specific heat, the discontinuities in the phase diagram persist even to very small $h_q$.
 More details can be found in Ref.~\cite{Hostetler2023Thesis}.